Public Art FAQs

 Who manages the Project Fund for Public Art?

-Projects commissioned through the project fund for public art are administered by the City’s Office of Economic and Workforce Development (OEWD) in conjunction with the primary department responsible for the location to be used.
-OEWD frequently collaborates with departments like General Services, Parks and Recreation, and Transportation as those departments are heavily-involved in managing the City’s infrastructure and buildings.
+Projects commissioned through the project fund for public art are administered by the City’s General Services Department (GSD) in conjunction with the primary department responsible for the location to be used.
+GSD frequently collaborates with departments like the Office of Economic and Workforce Development, Department of Parks and Recreation, and Department of Transportation as those departments are heavily-involved in managing the City’s infrastructure and buildings.

 I am a local artist and interested in applying to one of Durham’s public art calls, but I’ve never done any work at that level.
 How can I become eligible for such projects?

 Stay tuned!
 The City is interested in growing the capacity of Durham-based artists to be successful as art entrepreneurs.
-The City’s Office of Economic and Workforce Development is committed to connecting our local artists to technical assistance that will make them more marketable for Durham public art calls, and public art calls around the world.
-Check the OEWD website for more information about this program’s launch.
+The City’s General Services Department is committed to connecting our local artists to technical assistance that will make them more marketable for Durham public art calls, and public art calls around the world.
+Check the GSD website for more information about this program’s launch.